gradus/stress/readme.md

 #Good advice when encountering stressful moments

 ### A command to offer insight when needed
-Type `stress` from your console for insight from some of the greatest writers to give you some great random advice when you most need it.
+Type `stress` from your console for insight from some of our greatest writers to give you some a piece of random advice when you most need it.

 ### Usage